Please note: Hours are subject to change when classes are not in session. Please call 760-795-6685 for current hours.

-There are many ways to complete the assessment process at MiraCosta College.
-The assessment process uses alternative multiple measures to help place you in courses in which you will thrive.
+The placement process uses alternative multiple measures to help place you in courses in which you will thrive.
 In order to be eligible for placement via multiple measures, students must have recently (within the last ten years) attended a United States high school for 3 or more years.
-The first step is to review and share the contents of your United States high school transcript through the MiraCosta Application or with the Testing Office using either a transcript (unofficial or official) or the Mulitple Measures Self Report Update form.
-Based on how your cumulative, unweighted high school GPA and courses completed meet the multiple measure criteria, some students may be placed directly in transfer-level English and mathematics courses, and some students may also need to take the English and/or mathematics assessment tests.
+The first step is to review and share the contents of your US high school transcript through the MiraCosta Application or with the Testing Office using either a transcript (unofficial or official) or the Multiple Measures Self-Report Update form.
+Based on how your cumulative, unweighted high school GPA and courses completed meet the multiple measure criteria, some students may be placed directly in transfer-level English and mathematics courses, and some students may also need to take the English, ESL and/or mathematics assessment tests.

-- You must have an Application for Admission on file before you complete the assessments, unless you are assessing for another college.
-Submit at miracosta.edu/apply.
+- Students must have an application on file in order to complete the placement process, unless you are assessing for another college.
+Submit an application at miracosta.edu/apply.